Messiah Hampton

 Strengths

-• Advanced route-runner who is snappy and efficient with his cuts, showing the ability to decelerate and sink his hips before exploding out of his breaks to create separation.
+• Advanced route-runner for his age, showing an ability to sink his hips and explode out of cuts to create separation.

 Areas to Improve